I3S-ESSnet/Documents/final-meeting/agenda.md

-# I3S ESSnet Final meeting draft agenda
+# I3S ESSnet Final meeting agenda

 The final workshop of the I3S ESSnet will take place online on the afternoons (CET) of 27 and 28 April 2021.